wp-plugins/laudd-social-sharing/README.txt

 == Description ==

-Free plugin enables offers users points content shared through this toolbar generates traffic back to your blog or news website.
+Free plugin offers users points content shared through this toolbar generates traffic back to your blog or news website.
 Enables you to mark premium content that can be viewed using the earned points.

 With this plugin you get to: